cofacts/rumors-api/README.md

 To stop the servers, just `ctrl-c` and all docker containers will be stopped.

-### Populate ElasticSearch with seed data
+### Populate ElasticSearch with data

-First, make sure the elastic search is working (should be handled by the previous step), Then just run:
+Ask a team member to send you `nodes` directory, then put the `nodes` directory right inside the `esdata` directory created in the previous step, then restart the database using:

 ```
-$ npm run seed
+$ docker-compose restart db
 ```

 ### Detached mode & Logs